cyberboy666/auth-rocketchat-from-discourse/README.md

 ![image](https://user-images.githubusercontent.com/12017938/80316391-d1874400-87fd-11ea-941a-8742f70a5254.png)

 thats it ! if all went well you should be able to hit the CAS button from the rocketchat signin - which will either take you directly to chat or prompt you to sign in/up at discourse.

+### afterthoughts

+think we will hide the email/password login with some css to encourage users to create discourse accounts and link them.

 one thing to consider is whether to enable the _Trust CAS username_ inside rocketchat setting. this is risky when left on as any rocketchat account with a username diffent to on discourse can be taken over. however it could be useful to enable just for a short window to allow existing users to pair their accounts. disabling username changing in rocketchat will also reduce this risk.